-One of the most import factors in resource planning is resource utilization.
+Utilization planning can be almost as important as resource planning itself.
 As a manager, you have to make sure that the utilization of your resources is optimal in short- and long-term.
 Ganttic is a resource planning tool that features resource utilization percentages that are calculated according to the time period that is open in the Gantt chart area, capacity utilization graphs that indicate the utilization in a time period visually according to the rules that you have set, and resource group utilization percentages that reflect the utilization of your resources per groups that you have created using custom data fields.
 In addition to that, Ganttic features task timing tools that you can combine to plan tasks the way that makes the most sense for you.

 Capacity Utilization Percentages